sdalley137/ovdc-snap/README.md

 This page provides access to installation, configuration, and administration information for Oracle Virtual Desktop Client.

 # BUILD COMMANDS
+- Clone the git repo at https://github.com/sdalley137/ovdc-snap
-- Change to the top-level directory of the snap sources, e.g. `~/mysnaps/ovdc`
+- Change to the top-level directory of the snap sources, e.g. `~/mysnaps/ovdc-snap`
 - If you want a complete clean build, run `snapcraft clean`
 - Run `snapcraft` without extra arguments, which builds all the steps by default.
 The snap package will appear in the current directory, with a name like `ovdc_3.2.0-3-snap0.1_amd64.snap`
 - Install the snap package, with `sudo snap install --devmode ovdc_3.2.0-3-snap0.1_amd64.snap`